zekeotronic/wooJS/README.md

 | `force`   | boolean | Use `true` whether to permanently delete the coupon, Default is `false`. |

 #### Batch Update Coupons

+> Note: By default it's limited to up to 100 objects to be created, updated or deleted.

 `.couponBatchUpdate()` or `.couponBatch()`